 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences for your customers no matter where or when they interact with your brand.
-With Real-time Customer Profile, you can see a holistic view of each individual customer that combines data from multiple channels, including online, offline, CRM, and third party data.
-Profile allows you to consolidate your disparate customer data into a unified view offering an actionable, timestamped account of every customer interaction.
+With Real-time Customer Profile, you can see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.
+Profile allows you to consolidate your customer data into a unified view offering an actionable, timestamped account of every customer interaction.
 This overview will help you understand the role and use of Real-time Customer Profile in Experience Platform.

 The relationship between Real-time Customer Profile and other services within Experience Platform is highlighted in the following diagram:

-Although Real-time Customer Profile processes ingested data and uses Adobe Experience Platform Identity Service to merge related data through identity mapping, it maintains its own data in the Profile store.
-In other words, the Profile store is separate from Catalog data (Data Lake) and Identity Service data (identity graph).
+Although Real-time Customer Profile processes ingested data and uses Adobe Experience Platform Identity Service to merge related data through identity mapping, it maintains its own data in the Profile data store.
+The Profile store is separate from catalog data in the data lake and Identity Service data in the identity graph.

 Experience Platform provides a series of guardrails to help you avoid creating Experience Data Model (XDM) schemas which Real-time Customer Profile cannot support.
 This includes soft limits that will result in performance degradation, as well has hard limits that will result in errors and system breakages.
 For more information, including a list of guidelines and example use cases, please read the Profile guardrails documentation.

 The dashboard functionality is currently in beta and is not available to all users.
 The documentation and the functionality are subject to change.

 The Experience Platform UI provides a dashboard through which you can view important information about your Real-time Customer Profile data, as captured during a daily snapshot.
 To learn how to access and work with the Profile dashboard in the UI, and detailed information regarding the metrics displayed in the dashboard, refer to the Profile dashboard UI guide.